AlanbusMaker/xx86_docs/README.md

 add ax ex, bx
 exib "The result of 13+1 is: "+bx
 ```
-## Explanation of new commands:
+Explanation of new commands

--
-`exib` It prints to the screen, but you need to configure the BIOS/UEFI to display text; otherwise, when using `exib` it displays literally garbage.
+exib prints text to the screen.
+You need to configure the BIOS/UEFI to display text; otherwise, exib may output unreadable characters.

-`mov ax, <number>` Apparently (and yes), this command creates an internal variable with numbers based on the register.
+mov ax, <number> initializes an internal variable in the register with the specified number.

-`add ax ex, bx` It adds 13 + 1, and `exib` shows the result (in this case: "The result of 13+1 is 14").
+add ax ex, bx adds the values in ax and ex and stores the result in bx.
+In the example above, exib outputs: "The result of 13+1 is: 14".

---
-Finish the documentation after
+---

+Additional Commands

+sub ax bx, cx – Subtracts the value in bx from ax and stores the result in cx.

+mul ax bx, dx – Multiplies ax by bx and stores the result in dx.

+div ax bx, dx – Divides ax by bx and stores the quotient in dx.

+jmp <label> – Jumps to a specific label in the code.

+cmp ax bx – Compares ax and bx and sets flags for conditional operations.

+---

+Notes

+Always initialize your registers before performing arithmetic operations.

+Ensure your BIOS/UEFI is configured correctly for text output when using exib.

+Barassembly + C allows mixing high-level logic with low-level instructions for flexible programming.

+---

+Example Program

+mov ax, 10
+mov bx, 5
+add ax bx, cx
+exib "10 + 5 = " + cx

+sub ax bx, dx
+exib "10 - 5 = " + dx

+This program demonstrates addition and subtraction with register storage and text output.

+---

+Conclusion

+The CRX xx86 architecture and Barassembly + C language provide a powerful environment for low-level programming with enhanced control over hardware.
+Understanding the basic commands and register operations is the first step to mastering this system.